jhwaffles/jhwaffles.github.io/_posts/2023-02-12-Parents-Visit.md

 An added challenge was my dad eats meat but my mom is vegan.
 So we prepared vegan and nonvegan versions of dishes.
 You can see a lot of side dishes (and variety) in the pictures.

 We also committed to go on a walk every evening.
-We talked about a range of topics from iphones+file storage, diabetes and insulin pathways, Popeyes fried chicken, cremation, you name it.
+We talked about a range of topics from iphones + technology, diabetes and insulin pathways, Popeyes fried chicken, traveling, you name it.

 There were a moments of low energy (likely due to the adjustment period and low blood sugar), but my parents remained very upbeat.
 Dad lost 3 kg in the first week!
 GJ dad!

 ### Week 2 (June 25-July 02)

-One week has passed and we are getting into the routine.
-Here are some of the foods we ate in the second week:
+Week 2 had more variety - highlights were Sop Buntut (Indonesian soup with spareribs and veggies), zha ziang mian using shirataki noodles, and vegetable curry.
+There were lots of sides as well.

 |      ![](/docs/assets/sop_buntut.jpg)       |
 | :-----------------------------------------: |